Canadian Arrow

 The Canadian Arrow was a privately funded, early-2000s rocket and space tourism project concept founded by London, Ontario, Canada entrepreneurs Geoff Sheerin, Dan McKibbon and Chris Corke.
 The project's objective was to take the first civilians into space, on a vertical sub-orbital spaceflight reaching an altitude of 112 km.

 Canadian Arrow was considered one of the top three candidates for the X-Prize competition, along with Scaled Composites (Burt Rutan), and Armadillo Aerospace (John Carmack).
 Scaled Composites won the competition on October 4, 2004.

 The Canadian Arrow team's motto was "making SPACE for you".
-They have completed the first series of tests on their 57,000 lbf (254 kN) thrust engine and have built a space training centre and a full-scale mock-up of their rocket.
-After an open nomination process, they also recruited a team of six astronauts from around the world, including several seasoned military pilots and a NASA trained astronaut from Ukraine.
-Astronaut candidates – the group "Arrow Six" includes David Ballinger, Ted Gow, Terry Wong, Jason Dyer, Larry Clark and Yaroslav "Yarko" Pustovyi, the only member of the team with actual space training.
+They completed the first series of tests on their 57,000 lbf (254 kN) thrust engine and built a space training centre and a full-scale mock-up of their rocket.
+After an open nomination process, they also recruited a team of six astronauts from around the world, including several seasoned military pilots and a NASA-trained astronaut from Ukraine.
+Astronaut candidates – the group "Arrow Six" included David Ballinger, Ted Gow, Terry Wong, Jason Dyer, Larry Clark and Yaroslav "Yarko" Pustovyi, the only member of the team with actual space training.

-In November 2010 Geoff Sheerin, the president of Canadian Arrow stated the company is unlikely to fly a Canadian Arrow rocket as a space tourism vehicle.
+In November 2010 Geoff Sheerin, the president of Canadian Arrow stated the company was unlikely to fly a Canadian Arrow rocket as a space tourism vehicle.

+The Canadian Arrow never flew a crewed or uncrewed flight.

 Design

-The Canadian Arrow is a 16.5 m tall two-stage rocket, where the second stage is a three-person space capsule.
-The Canadian Arrow team's somewhat conservative approach has been to base the design of their rocket engine and aerodynamics on the well proven V-2 design from WWII.
+The Canadian Arrow was a 16.5 m tall two-stage rocket, where the second stage was a three-person space capsule.
+The Canadian Arrow team's somewhat conservative approach was to base the design of their rocket engine and aerodynamics on the well proven V-2 design from World War II.

 First stage

-The rocket's first stage is 10.2 m long and 1.7 m in diameter.
-It is propelled by a single liquid fuel rocket engine.
-It produces a thrust of 254 kN.
-Graphite jet vanes are used for stabilisation before the rocket has reached a velocity high enough for the four fins to be effective.
-About one minute after ignition, the fuel is depleted and the engine shuts off.
+The rocket's first stage was 10.2 m long and 1.7 m in diameter.
+It was propelled by a single liquid fuel rocket engine.
+It produced a thrust of 254 kN.
+Graphite jet vanes were used for stabilisation before the rocket has reached a velocity high enough for the four fins to be effective.
+About one minute after ignition, the fuel was depleted and the engine shut off.

 Second stage

-The rocket's second stage is 6 m long and 1.7 m in diameter at the base.
-It carries three astronauts and is propelled by four JATO-type solid rocket engines.
-These are ignited immediately after stage separation, and will carry the capsule to an altitude of ~112 km.
+The rocket's second stage was 6 m long and 1.7 m in diameter at the base.
+It carried three astronauts and was propelled by four JATO-type solid rocket engines.
+These were ignited immediately after stage separation, and carried the capsule to an altitude of ~112 km.
 Cold gas jets were planned to be used for attitude control.

 Crew Cabin Escape System

 The design proposed four solid rocket engines in the second stage that could be fired at any time, even when the rocket stands on its launch pad.
-This constitutes an escape system, which can, in a case of an emergency, quickly separate the second stage from the rocket and propel it to an altitude of 1.5 km, where its parachutes can be deployed.
+This constituted an escape system, which could, in a case of an emergency, quickly separate the second stage from the rocket and propel it to an altitude of 1.5 km, where its parachutes could be deployed.